 If you are planning to prune at other times of the year, you can stick to the warm months.
 Often gardeners like to prune to maintain a certain shape for their shrub.

-Common Grevillea Peaches and Cream Pests and Diseases to Look Out For
+Common Pests and Diseases to Look Out For

 It’s this stickiness that then causes sooty mould to develop, a black fungus which can then actually harm your plant.
 If you want to get rid of the scale, you can use your fingers to rub them off the leaves.

-Once you’ve done this, you can then spray your Grevillea Peaches and Cream with something like neem oil which will help to get rid of any leftover scale.
+Once you’ve done this, you can then spray with something like neem oil which will help to get rid of any leftover scale.
 Once you clear up the scale insects, it takes care of the sooty mould as well.

 You’ll know you’re dealing with root rot if the roots of your shrub are soft and brown instead of strong and white.
 This usually happens if the plant is living in soggy soil.